Church of St Peter, Wrestlingworth: History and architecture

 Built in the 12th century, it was restored in Victorian times.
 The church, which is dedicated to St. Peter, consists of a tower, nave, two aisles, chancel, and a south porch.
 The font is located on the north side of the nave, and is adorned with quatrefoils.
 A reading desk and pulpit are located in the northeast section.
 The communion table and some tombstones are 17th-century, while the pulpit and stairs are 18th-century, and some glass is of medieval era.

+A programme of restoration was launched in 1985, which was completed in 2022.